All Episodes

 This is the Sean Hannity Show.

-you All right, a lot coming up today.
+All right, a lot coming up today.

 I know a lot of you want to talk about the health care bill.

-I promise we're gonna get to it.
+I promise we're going to get to it.

-We have Rand Paul on one side and Speaker of the House, Paul Ryan on the other side.
+We have Rand Paul on one side and Speaker of the House Paul Ryan on the other side.

 We'll get into that.

-Lou Dobbs, you know what?
+You know what?

 Immigration problems down dramatically.